juliogomez/devops/README.md

 ## Pipeline infrastructure

-In order to accomplish the goal of integrating, delivering and deploying code in a continuous way, we need to build an architecture that is flexible enough to accomodate all requirements while remaining as standard as possible.
+In order to accomplish the goal of integrating, delivering and deploying code in a continuous way, we need to build an architecture that is flexible enough to accommodate all requirements while remaining as standard as possible.

 <p align="center">
 <img src="./images/CICDCD-infra.png">